a-bird-of-paradise/APM/chapter-06/README.md

 |pls   | 2.959833| 0.9487768| 1.827181|
 |ridge | 2.403127| 0.9657451| 1.649992|

-From the above looks like ridge regression gives the best performance although could go with elastic net or ridge.
+From the above looks like ridge regression gives the best performance although could go with elastic net or lasso.
 PLS and LM have slightly too poor performance at high realisations.

 ![caret](caret_plot.png)